 Social media and marketing

-The BCIA works with organizations like AM Testing, Jacoby Solutions and York-Jersey Underwriters to provide specialized business education and resources specifically geared toward the baby carrier and juvenile products industry.
+The BCIA works with organizations like AM Testing, SGS Labs and York-Jersey Underwriters to provide specialized business education and resources specifically geared toward the baby carrier and juvenile products industry.
 Whether you’re looking for merchant services or advice on managing social media effectively for your business, we can point you in the right direction for industry-based expert advice.

 - Business Building Workshops